code-of-chaos/novalab-api_client-cs/docs/TwitchManagedRewardApi.md

 <a name="postmanagedreward"></a>
 # **PostManagedReward**
-> ApiResult PostManagedReward (string? userId = null, PostManagedRewardDto? postManagedRewardDto = null)
+> TwitchManagedRewardDtoApiResult PostManagedReward (PostManagedRewardDto? postManagedRewardDto = null)